poudelmohit/poudelmohit/README.md

 # 💫 About Me:
-🌱 I’m currently working as a Graduate Research Assistant at Ohio University<br>
+🌱 I’m currently working as a Graduate Research Assistant at Ohio University, and<br>
-<br> and concurrently pursuing my Masters in Biological Science at Ohio University, Ohio.<br>
+<br> concurrently pursuing my Masters in Biological Science at Ohio University, Ohio.<br>
 <br>👯 I’m looking to collaborate on projects related to Next-Generation-Sequencing Data Analysis<br>
 <br>💬 I love discussing Biology, Biotechnology and Data Analysis<br>